 B. Mandatory Use of Templates

-1. Non State Championship Meets: In drafting the original meet announcement submitted to the Program Operations Vice-Chair during the sanctioning process, the Meet Host must use the standardized Meet Announcement Template attached to the Program Operations Division section of these Rules and Procedures as Appendix 3.
+1. Non State Championship Meets: In drafting the original meet announcement submitted to the Sectioning Office during the sanctioning process, the Meet Host must use the standardized Meet Announcement Template located on the Michigan Swimming Website.

 2. All Championship Meets: the meet announcements for all championship meets will be provided by the Program Operations Vice-Chair.
 The meet host must use the standardized template for their meet.
-Championship meets include: State Championships, Junior Olympic Championships and District Championships.
+See Types of Meets C.

-3. Modifications or additions to the template language: Not allowed unless specifically approved by the Program Operations Vice-Chair during the sanctioning process.
+3. Modifications or additions to the template language: Not allowed unless specifically approved by the Sanctioning Office during the sanctioning process.

 R-4 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled